idesignpbp/public-api-documentation/source/includes/_shipping.md

 #### Fabric Order

 Fabric Order shipments occur when fabrics shipped from a supplier to a factory.
 Fabric Orders and Supplier are only returned for fabric order shipments.
 There will not be any shipment items in a fabric order, since shipment items are a listing of garments in the shipment and this is only for raw materials.

+#### Shipment Type
+Shipments are either direct ship or bulk.
+Direct ship means the shipment is going directly to a customer.
+Bulk means the shipment is going to a distribution center.

 #### Garment Order